amberitas17/SingaporeScienceCentre/README.md

 ```

 IMPORTANT:
-Do not forget to change the localhost ip to your current ip address in config.ts
+Do not forget to change the localhost ip to your current ip address in config.ts (you can check localhost by typing ipconfig and seeing the ipv4 address sample: 192.168.1.10)

 #### Terminal 2 - Python Backend for Computer Vision:
 ```bash